botbreeder/what-the-matrix-is/README.md

 ## Computation

 As in ECS architectures, systems react to what's inside structures.
-They react to values, substructures and local names.
+They can react to values, substructures, local names, anything.
 But they only work when there's a change, to produce a new stable value.
-When one of the components of the structure changes, systems interested in this component will recalculate their value.
+When one of the components of the structure changes, all systems _interested in this component_ will recalculate their value.